Eldest Child Privileges, Why Firstborn Children Need More Responsibility and More Freedom

 A clear vision doesn’t make the process easy, but it makes it strong.

 And if you’re a single parent, don’t walk this road alone.
 Find that family you admire and invite them into your journey.
 Ask them how they did it, learn from their perspective, and let them be your encouragement when you feel like giving up.
 We all need a village.
 And when those moments of doubt come, they’ll remind you of the vision and the decision you made.
-This is parenting with wisdom and strenght!
+This is parenting with wisdom and strength!

 Now that this is settled, let’s dive into the next part together.

-I purposely use the word inform—because this is not a democracy.
 You’re not asking your kids to vote on it.
 You are the parent, and with that comes the God-given responsibility not only to care for them but to make decisions for their good.
 I know this may feel like a wrestle for some of you—we’ll circle back to that later.

 If your children are old enough to understand, tell them clearly what you and your spouse (or a trusted friend, if you’re parenting solo) have decided, and what changes will take place.
 Be willing to apologize to the older siblings—that this is something you should have done a long time ago.
 Don’t expect cheers or big smiles.
-From the eldest you might get it, but most of the time changes like this don’t come with applause.
+From the eldest, you might get it, but most of the time, changes like this don’t come with applause.
 And that’s ok.

 You are likely to hear sentences such as: